vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       typedef VSFrameRef_ \*(VS_CC \*VSNewVideoFrame2)(const VSFormat_ \*format, int width, int height, const VSFrameRef_ \**planeSrc, const int \*planes, const VSFrameRef_ \*propSrc, VSCore_ \*core)

       Creates a new frame from the planes of existing frames, optionally copying the properties attached to another frame.
+It is a fatal error to pass invalid arguments to this function.

       *format*
          The desired colorspace format.
 Must not be NULL.